 so in essence, whenever we use the operator “!=” in our code, python translates that to the form as shown above before executing the code!

 a == b Becomes a.ne(b)

 You might be thinking at this point “But what is the use of learning this detail?“

-Let us see how to do that in the next section!
+Let us see how to do the same in the next section.

 According to python documentation

-By default, object implements eq() by using is, returning NotImplemented in the case of a false comparison: True if x is y else NotImplemented.https://docs.python.org/3/reference/datamodel.html
+By default, object implements eq() by using is, returning NotImplemented in the case of a false comparison: True if x is y else NotImplemented.
+For ne(), by default it delegates to eq() and inverts the result unless it is NotImplemented.https://docs.python.org/3/reference/datamodel.html

-Do not worry if the above line does not make any sense to you.
-In essence, what the above statement says is by default
+Do not worry is the above line does not make any sense to you.
+In essence, what the above statement says is,

-If the 2 names are just different names for the same object we get True, if they are pointing to different objects we get False
+If they are pointing to different objects we get True, if the 2 names are just different names for the same object we get False.

 Alright, too much theory!
 Time for an example!